rider-org/server/README.md

     - `GET` Requests should not modify resources (exceptions may be made if needed)
     - `POST` Requests should be used to create new resources, while `UPDATE` and `DELETE` should be used for their respective attributes.

 2. All APIs must follow versionings (example: If you are trying to create a `/report` route, you should be writing routes on `/report/v1`.
-That way, if you decide to overhaul the service, it won't break services that rely on the logic to work, while making the necessary advancements for newer services).
+That way , if you decide to overhaul the service, it won't break services that rely on the logic to work, while making the necessary advancements for newer services).

 3. All database, DTOs and parser belong to `rider-org/models` so that they can be re-used easily.